hannah-schurman/dsc-phase2-project/README.md

 # Overview
-Our team was hired by a hot-shot real estate agency to create a model which can predict the price of a house in the King County area based on differnt features.
+Our team was hired by a major Seattle real estate agency to create a model which can predict the price of a house in the King County area based on differnt features.
 Our analysis concluded that the best features for prediction of housing prices are the following: city/town/neighborhood location, square footage, number of bedrooms, whether it's on the water, how good of a view it has, the property condition, and the age of the property.

 To acheive our goal, we used multiple linear regression models to analyse housing sales in King County, WA using housing data gathered within the county from 2014 and 2015.
 For this analysis, we used Ordinary Least Squared, Train-Test Split, and K-Fold Cross Validation regression models to create an efficient predictive model.

-Our analysis shows that based on the R^2 scores, our regression model's accuracy is 80.1% with 95% conf interval +-3.9%

 # Business Understanding